-Qantas has today formally announced that they’ll launch flights from Brisbane to both Chicago and San Francisco by April 2020.
+In mid-June Qantas formally announced that they’d launch flights from Brisbane to both Chicago and San Francisco in 2020.

-This doesn’t come as a surprise — a couple of weeks ago the US Department of Transportation tentatively approved the joint venture between American and Qantas, and as part of that the two airlines promised new routes.
-They’ve been hinting at these additional flights to Chicago and San Francisco.
+This didn’t come as a surprise — this came after the US Department of Transportation tentatively approved the joint venture between American and Qantas, and as part of that the two airlines promised new routes.

-That means Qantas will have a total of 14x weekly flights between Australia and San Francisco.
+Qantas flies daily from Sydney and 4x weekly from Melbourne, so they’ll have a total of 14x weekly flights to San Francisco.

 However, this flight won’t actually be adding any capacity to the US, as Qantas will be reducing frequencies on their Brisbane to Los Angeles flight from 10x weekly to daily.
 In other words, Qantas is simply shifting capacity from Los Angeles to San Francisco.

 Qantas has a total of eight 787-9s in their fleet, and they have a further six on order.

 Qantas will be using their Boeing 787-9s for both of these routes, which feature 236 seats.
 That’s a pretty sparse configuration (Air Canada has 298 seats on those planes, for example).